 Chicco Mini Bravo has more thin fabric and padding.
 Both sides of the seat are made of mesh to provide extra ventilation for the baby.

 On the other hand, Chicco Mini Bravo Plus has more thick fabric and deep, rich padding.
 Although there is no mesh (no extra air-flow) I definitely prefer this fabric as it’s softer and nicer to the touch.

 Each stroller has padded calf rest and separate footrest for older passengers – both are non-adjustable.

 Infant Car Seat Compatibility

 This is the main difference between Chicco Mini Bravo and Chicco Mini Bravo Plus.
-The former one doesn’t accepts infant car seats, while the latter one is compatible with KeyFit and KeyFit2 car seats (check infant car seats).
+The former one doesn’t accepts infant car seats, while the latter one is compatible for example with KeyFit30 car seat (check this infant car seat).

 The child tray serves for attaching the infant car seat onto the Chicco Mini Bravo Plus.
 You won’t need any other attachments or accessories.
 Just attach the child tray, click-in the car seat and you’re ready to go!